 Thassalia: The first marine geothermal power plant in Marseille

 The Thassalia Marine geothermal project has been designed specifically to meet the needs of Marseille's Euroméditerranée eco-city business center - the largest urban regeneration program in Southern Europe - and is the first project of its kind to generate space heating, water heating and air conditioning services on such a scale.
-In practical terms, the Thassalia plant will transform the Mediterranean Sea into a sustainable energy source for around 500,000 m2 of buildings in the city of Marseille.
+In practical terms, the Thassalia plant transform the Mediterranean Sea into a sustainable energy source for around 500,000 m2 of buildings in the city of Marseille.

 As a partnership between the public-sector Euroméditerranée development agency, local authorities, regional authorities and private enterprises, this project is an excellent example of how innovation is driving the energy transition and energy efficiency, and one to which Cofely Services has contributed its expertise in heating technology, whilst Climespace, the ENGIE Group specialist in urban cooling networks, has contributed its refrigeration expertise.